A Message from the Head of School

 Outside of work, Lauren plays tag rugby and likes to cycle.
-She also has a passion for food and enjoys baking for friends and family, so she is particularly looking forward to exploring the culinary side of Japanese culture.
+She also has a passion for food and loves baking for friends and family.
+Since being in Japan she has enjoyed exploring the culinary side of Japanese culture.

 Ms Moon is from South Korea.
 She lived in the United States for 8 years and attended Korea International School for her High School diploma.
 Then to pursue her passion in international studies, she completed her Bachelor’s Degree in Global China Studies and Business at Hong Kong University of Science and Technology.
 As a very multicultural individual who truly believes in the value of intercultural exchange, she envisions leveraging her bilingualism and vast international experience to inspire children pursuing an international education.
 She wishes to enrich the children of today with both academic skills and creative curiosity.

-Nami believes everyone needs a good sense of humor.
+Nami believes everyone needs a good sense of humour.
 She enjoys spending her spare time outdoors playing and exploring with her two young children, and loves working out and relaxing doing yoga.

 Mr Streete-Hamilton is originally from Buckinghamshire, England and has a degree in Enterprise in Computer Games Technology from the University of Portsmouth.
 He came to Japan five years ago to explore, learn the language and experience the culture.

-Outside teaching Mr Streete-Hamilton enjoys brain teasing and puzzle games as well as team based sports such as football.
+Outside of teaching, Mr Streete-Hamilton's hobbies include brain teasing and puzzle games as well as team based sports such as football.